muggy8/improbable/from-me-to-me/dPRPjiiM.md

 All of these feelings was normal to me, all this was something I expected of me.

-I've felt them over and over again yet despite that, I felt like there's no reason for me to feel this way right now.
+I've felt them over and over again yet despite that, I had no reason to feel this way right now.

 Everyone knew what I was, everyone knows who I was...